Phased Headless Rollouts

 By default, the Retail React App template for PWA Kit projects has a different URL routing pattern than SFRA.
 For example, the URL path for a product detail page in the Retail React App is /products/{productId}.
 With SFRA, the pattern is /{categoryId}/{productId}.

 We recommend that you change the routing patterns in your PWA Kit storefront to match your SFRA site.
-If you are unable to match the URL patterns for a specific page (like the product listing page when the category ID is not available in the URL), you can use the Redirect Cartridge to set up redirects that close the gap.
+If you can't match the URL patterns for a specific page (like the product listing page when the category ID isn’t available in the URL), use the Redirect Cartridge to set up redirects that close the gap.
 Complete installation instructions are provided in the README for the cartridge.

 To complete the setup process for a phased headless rollout, you must make a few more changes to your PWA Kit project.